NasaGeek/utexas-utilities/README.md

 ## Building
 Regardless of what IDE you use, if you want the campus map to function you'll need a [Google Maps Android API v2](https://developers.google.com/maps/documentation/android/start#get_an_android_certificate_and_the_google_maps_api_key) key.

-### With Android Studio
 It should be possible to build UT Utilities using Gradle and Android Studio with no additional configuration.
 Gradle support is due almost entirely to [Henri Sweers'](https://github.com/hzsweers) efforts.
 Thanks!

-### With Eclipse
-Sorry, you're kind of on your own.
-Check out build.gradle to see what libraries you'll need to download.

 ## Contributors
 - Henri Sweers - https://github.com/hzsweers